 A variety of events are regularly run throughout the year at a number of different sites, mainly in Kent and Sussex.
 See the upcoming events page for details of forthcoming events.

 A number of these events have camping and caravanning weekends associated with them.
-Details are published in the e-mailed SROC update and the quarterly magazine, Southern News and promoted on our Facebook page.
+Details are published here on the website & the quarterly magazine, Southern News and promoted on our Facebook page.

 The main type of events we run are off-road trials across ground of varying degrees of difficulty.
 The object is to drive from the start to the finish of the “Section” non stop and without hitting any of the marker sticks or “gates”.
 There will normally be 8 or 10 sections per event with 10 or 12 gates per section.
 Allowances are made for drivers of Long Wheelbase vehicles such as Range Rovers, Discovery’s, 110’s etc.